guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 us out...

-## The Ampersand and BEM
+## The Sass Ampersand and BEM

 In the [previous episode](http://www.atozsass.com/a) we looked at the Sass ampersand character and how it can be used as a placeholder for the parent selector when nesting.

-The ampersand has another use and is particularly handy when working with BEM.
+The ampersand has another use and can be particularly handy when working with BEM.

 Going back to the previous example, here's the full code for our media